When businesses raise capital, they may choose to use a nominee company structure rather than manage the shares themselves.

-Nominee company structures can be set-up by The Snowball Effect.
-The structures they use are consistent with best practice around the world for early-stage investing and online private equity investments including the Seedrs Nominee structure in the UK and the SeedInvest Special Purpose Vehicles in the USA.
+The nominee structures used are consistent with best practice around the world for early-stage investing and online private equity investments including the Seedrs Nominee structure in the UK and the SeedInvest Special Purpose Vehicles in the USA.

 Sign up for a free guided demo of Orchestra here.